Skip to Content

 Westminster Abbey

-This UNESCO World Heritage Site is not only a church, but the burial place for some of the most esteemed British intellectuals such as Isaac Newton, Charles Darwin, and Charles Dickens along with 30 kings and queens.
+This UNESCO World Heritage Site is not only a church, but the burial place for Royals along with some of the most esteemed British writers like Geoffrey Chaucer & Charles Dickens and intellectuals such as Isaac Newton and Charles Darwin.

 Big Bus Tour with London City Highlights